CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 4. With the tip of a paring knife, cut three small slits in the top of each pastry.
 Bake in the center of the oven for 15 minutes, or until golden.
 Serve warm.

-These peanut-butter-chocolate-chip energy bars are the ultimate yummy snack to take with you everywhere.
-You’re using fresh ingredients and not consuming processed foods.
+These homemade peanut-butter-chocolate-chip energy bars are the ultimate yummy snack to take with you everywhere.
 “What’s so cool about this recipe is you make it one time, cut it into 20 bars and grab and go,” says Lenkert.
 “They’re delicious, and it feels like you’re having something sweet and satisfying.”
-Plus, there are good amounts of protein in the peanut butter and chocolate.
+Plus, each bar has over 5 grams of protein and 2.5 grams of fiber.
 And dates provide a natural sweetener.

 Makes 20 bars